Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The progression from the concrete to the abstract

-In Montessori pedagogy , learning progresses naturally from the concrete to the abstract.
+In Montessori education , learning progresses naturally from concrete to abstract.
 Children begin by manipulating tangible objects before moving on to more abstract concepts.

-The alliance of mathematical challenges - Mathéroule™ Duo perfectly illustrates this progression.
+The combination of mathematical challenges - Mathéroule™ Duo perfectly illustrates this progression.
 This game allows children to visualize mathematical operations concretely before approaching them in a more abstract way.

 Mathematical game for progression from the concrete to the abstract